-Distinguished Service Professorship (DSP) - nominations for the DSP should arise from faculty members and/or students and/or administrators and should be based on continuing and recognized service.
+Distinguished Service Professorship (DSP) - nominations for the DSP should arise from faculty members and/or students and/or administrators and should be based on continuing and recognized excellence in service.

-Distinguished Teaching Professorship (DTP) - nominations for the DTP should arise from faculty members and/or students and/or administrators and should be based on continuing and recognized teaching quality.
+Distinguished Teaching Professorship (DTP) - nominations for the DTP should arise from faculty members and/or students and/or administrators and should be based on continuing and recognized excellence in teaching.

-Distinguished Librarian (DL) - nominations for the DL rank should arise according to procedures determined by the local campus President and should be based upon sustained, continuing, and recognized excellence in librarianship significantly above and beyond those needed to attain the rank of Full Librarian.
+Distinguished Librarian (DL) - nominations for the DL rank should arise from faculty members and/or students and/or administrators and should be based upon sustained, continuing, and recognized excellence in librarianship.

-LOCAL SELECTION COMMITTEES FOR DSP, DTP and DL
+LOCAL SELECTION COMMITTEES

-Committee Appointment and Structure - The local selection committees for all Distinguished ranks shall be appointed by the local governance structure (as is currently done by each campus for appointment of other faculty committees) with the concurrence of the campus President.
+Committee Appointment and Structure - The local selection committees for all Distinguished programs shall be appointed by the local governance structure (as is currently done by each campus for appointment of other faculty committees) with the concurrence of the campus President.
 It shall be structured to include the chair (or designee) of the campus faculty governance organization, and one member, designated by the campus President, to act in an ex officio capacity.
-If possible, committees should include those already holding Distinguished rank.
+Committees should include those already holding Distinguished rank.
 In addition, it shall include for the: